dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/pushAnalysis/<id>/run

-A push analysis consists of the following properties, where some are required to automaticly run push analysis jobs:
+A push analysis consists of the following properties, where some are required to automatically run push analysis jobs:

 <table>
 <caption>Push analysis properties</caption>